 Before you start the Tkinter tutorial, you need a working installation on your system.
-This short tutorial provides the steps to install Tkinter on Ubuntu Linux.
+This short tutorial provides the steps to install Tkinter on Ubuntu and other Debian-based Linux distributions.

 This guide is also available for macOS.
 On Windows, Tkinter is installed by default with Python.